Andrés Rentería

-Andrés Jair Rentería Morelo (born 6 March 1993), commonly known as Andrés Rentería, is a Colombian footballer who plays as a forward for Deportes Tolima.
-He is a naturalized citizen of Mexico.
+Andrés Jair Rentería Morelo (born 6 March 1993), commonly known as Andrés Rentería, is a Colombian footballer who plays as a forward for Alianza Petrolera.

 Club career

 Atlético Nacional and Alianza Petrolera

 Rentería started his career in Atlético Nacional's youth teams, and debuted in the first team on 4 March 2012, in the 1–0 defeat against Cúcuta Deportivo, coming on as an 81st-minute substitute for Diego Álvarez.
 He began his career as a centre forward, but eventually adopted its current position of winger.

 On 30 June, he was loaned to Primera B club Alianza Petrolera.
 He debuted for the team on 28 July, in the 1–4 win against Uniautónoma, where he scored the 4 goals of his team.
-He would score 14 goals in 21 matches, becoming the season's top scorer and helping to Alianza Petrolera to get promotion to the Categoría Primera A for the first time in its history.
+He would score 14 goals in 21 matches, becoming the season's top scorer, and helping to Alianza Petrolera achieve promotion to the Categoría Primera A, for the first time in their history.

 Santos Laguna

 On 11 December 2012, Rentería was sold to Liga MX club Santos Laguna.
 He debuted for the team on 20 January, in the 2–1 defeat against Puebla.
 Rentería would score his first goal on 12 May, in the 1–3 win against Atlas.
+On 5 November 2014, Santos won the Copa MX beating Puebla 4–2 in a penalty shootout, after a 2–2 draw.
+Rentería scored the opening goal of the match.
+On 21 July 2015, Santos Laguna won the 2015 Clausura of the Liga MX.

+Querétaro

+On 8 June 2016, Rentería joined Querétaro on a permanent transfer.
+On 2 November 2016, Querétaro beat Chivas 3–2 in a penalty shootout to win Copa MX, despite receiving a red card 7 minutes after being subbed in.
+On 16 July 2017, his team won the 2017 Supercopa MX.

+Return to Atlético Nacional

+On 22 July 2017, Rentería returned to Colombia rejoining Atlético Nacional on a one-year loan, with an option to buy for a $4 million fee.

 Cruz Azul

-On July 21, 2018, Renteria made his debut with Cruz Azul and scored his 1st goal in the 80th minute in a 3-0 victory against Puebla.
+On 16 June 2018, Cruz Azul announced the signing of Rentería.
+On July 21, 2018, he made his debut with Cruz Azul and scored his first goal in the 80th minute in a 3–0 victory against Puebla.
+In November 2018, he won Copa MX when Cruz Azul beat Monterrey 2–0 in the final.

+Loans

-On 28 January 2019 it was confirmed, that Renteria would spend the rest of 2019 on loan at San Lorenzo.
+On 28 January 2019 it was confirmed, that he would spend the rest of 2019 on loan at San Lorenzo, with an option to join permanently for a $3 million fee.
+His loan was terminated on 14 May 2019, due to his poor performance.
+On 18 July 2019, he joined Rionegro Águilas on loan until the end of the 2019 season.
+On 18 November, he returned to Cruz Azul after a disappointing loan spell.
+After failing to loan him with an option to buy, he returned on loan to Rionegro.